Generic Name: etoposide (oral) (e TOE poe side)

 What is etoposide?

-Etoposide is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Etoposide is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

-Etoposide is used to treat cancer of the lung or testicles.
-It is usually given with other cancer medicines in a combination chemotherapy.
+Etoposide is used to treat small cell lung cancer.
+It is usually given in combination with other cancer medicines.

 Etoposide may also be used for purposes not listed in this medication guide.